 Annual Revenue

-Insurers use your annual turnover as a key pricing factor.
-Higher revenue typically means more patient consultations and greater exposure - resulting in higher premiums.
-A sole practitioner earning $100K will pay less than a multi-physio clinic turning over $1M+.
+Turnover is a primary pricing factor.
+Higher revenue typically means more patient consultations and greater aggregate exposure.
+A sole practitioner earning $100K faces a very different premium to a multi-physio clinic turning over $1.5M.

 👩⚕️